EPPO 75th Anniversary

 What does EPPO mean to you?

-Watch a short video, recorded at CPM-20, on what EPPO means to our partners and NPPOs.
+Watch a short video, recorded at 20th Session of the Commission on Phytosanitary Measures (CPM-20), highlighting what EPPO means to our partners and National Plant Protection Organizations (NPPOs).